anemoi-hash/anemoi-rust/README.md

 p = 2<sup>64</sup> - 2<sup>32</sup> + 1, one can have a look at this repository: [Toposware/hash](https://github.com/toposware/hash/tree/anemoi).
 For a comparison of different algebraic
 hash functions including Anemoi over the BLS12-381 scalar field, one can have a look at this repository: [dannywillems/ocaml-bls12-381-hash](https://github.com/dannywillems/ocaml-bls12-381-hash).

-All instantiations including their test vectors have been generated from this python reference implementation of Anemoi: [Nashtare/anemoi-hash](https://github.com/Nashtare/anemoi-hash).
+All instantiations including their test vectors have been generated from the official python reference implementation of Anemoi: [vesselinux/anemoi-hash](https://github.com/vesselinux/anemoi-hash).

 ## Features